adrian-gadient/fuji-recipe-tagger/README.md

 instructions.
 This generates the file `pics_metadata_DATE_TIME.csv`, which includes the path to your photos and the settings used to create them.

-**Important**: When you’re planning to add your recipe to pictures stored in a photo management tool such as **DigiKam** or **Lightroom**, you may inadvertently override existing keyowrds.
-To make sure this doesn’t happen, you should store any Metadata from these applications directly in the photos or create a backup.

 ## Step 2: Identify which simulation was used to create a photo